michelcrypt4d4mus/pdfalyzer/README.md

 Beyond that see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Code Glossary
-These are the naming conventions at play in The Pdfalyzer code base:
+These are the naming conventions at play in Pdfalyzer code base:

 | Term  | Meaning |
 | ----------------- | ---------------- |